 The CVS Health Minority Scholarship for Pharmacy Students will support the financial need of URM students who are entering into or recently enrolled in PharmD programs at AACP member institutions.
 The purpose of the scholarship is to reduce the financial barriers and challenges for URM students who are pursuing a PharmD degree.

 Qualified applicants must meet the following requirements:

-- Student must be an underrepresented minority (URM) student.
-AACP identifies URM individuals in pharmacy as black or African American, Hispanic or Latino, American Indian, Native Hawaiian, and/or Pacific Islander students who are U.S. citizens or permanent residents.
+- Student must be a URM student.
+AACP identifies URM individuals in pharmacy as Black or African American, Hispanic or Latino, American Indian, Native Hawaiian, and/or Pacific Islander students who are U.S. citizens or permanent residents.

-- Student must demonstrate leadership, academic success, and a commitment to advancing the pharmacy profession and patient care.
+- Students must demonstrate leadership, academic success, and a commitment to advancing the pharmacy profession and patient care.